Suat Kınıklıoğlu: Education and professional career

 Suat Kınıklıoğlu graduated from the Turkish Air Force Academy (Electronics) in 1986 and from Carleton University’s Political Science Department with High Honors in 1994.
 Kınıklıoğlu received his Master in International Relations degree in 1999 at Bilkent University, Ankara.

-Mr. Kınıklıoğlu specializes in Turkish foreign policy, Turkish-Russian relations and Turkey’s strategic identity.
+Mr. Kınıklıoğlu specializes in Turkish foreign policy, Turkish-Russian relations and Turkey's strategic identity.

 Mr. Kınıklıoğlu gave Turkish politics seminars at the Institute of Politics of Chicago University in 2015.
-He was a academic visitor at Oxford University's Middle East Center in 2018 and a senior fellow at the Center for Applied Turkey Studies (CATS) of the German Institute for International and Security Affairs in 2020-21.
+He was an academic visitor at Oxford University's Middle East Center in 2018 and a senior fellow at the Center for Applied Turkey Studies (CATS) of the German Institute for International and Security Affairs in 2020–21.

 Kınıklıoğlu wrote as a columnist in Turkish Daily News, was editor-in-chief of the foreign policy journal Insight Turkey and wrote for Radikal Daily as a columnist.
 Since 2024 he writes a weekly column for Medyascope (Turkish).

 In 2006 Kınıklıoğlu received the Sakıp Sabancı International Research Award.
 In 2013 he was invited to become a member of the European Council on Foreign Relations.
 Kınıklıoğlu is a regular contributor to the international media including the Financial Times, Washington Post, Wall Street Journal, International Herald Tribune and the Guardian.

 He comments frequently to the Turkish and international media on Turkish domestic and foreign policy issues.

 Apart from his native Turkish Mr. Kınıklıoğlu speaks English, German and some Russian.